m3astwood/ethermap/README.md

 ## Install

-Ethermap is built in JavaScript (soz) using NodeJS.
+Ethermap is built in JavaScript using NodeJS.
 To install you can do so by running the following commands.

 To install all dependencies for the front and backend :
 ```sh